 The winner of the English poetry competition for 2009 was Sherry Weaver.
 Read her winning entry, Imprint.

 (ENGLISH LANGUAGE/SAESNEG) PETER THABIT JONES is a native of Swansea, Wales and the founder and editor of The Seventh Quarry poetry magazine.
 His work, particularly his poetry for children, has been featured in books from publishers such as Penguin, Puffin Books, Letts Educational, Macmillan Educational, Heinemann Educational, Oxford University Press, Simon and Schuster, Heinemann Centaur (South Africa), Scholastic Publications (Australia), and Titul Publishers/ British Council Moscow (Russia); been featured on British and American television and radio and in educational publications for primary and secondary students.
 His latest book is The Lizard Catchers, Cross-Cultural Communications (New York, 2006), nominated for the long list for the 2007 Welsh Book of the Year.

-(CYMRAEG/WELSH LANGUAGE) JOHN GOOD is the president of the Welsh Society of Arizona, a native Welsh speaker, teacher and tutor who lectures on Welsh language poetry, as well as half of Oceans Apart, a very well known Celtic music duo popular throughout the United States.
+(CYMRAEG/WELSH LANGUAGE) JOHN GOOD is the president of the Welsh Society of Arizona, a native Welsh speaker, teacher and tutor who lectures on Welsh language poetry, as well as a founding member of Tramor, a very well known British folk music group popular throughout the United States.
 John delivered a lecture for the 2009 Eisteddfod and at the Multnomah Country Library, "1500 Years of Welsh Poetry," on Welsh language poetry for English speakers.

 LLOYD JONES is the author of two novels, Mr. Vogel and Mr. Cassini, and a collection of short stories, My First Coloring Book and lives on the North Wales coast.